openvinotoolkit/openvino/src/bindings/js/node/README.md

 ## Live Sample

-You can run this sample in the browser; no installation is required.
+You can run this sample in the browser, no installation is required.
 [Codesandbox](https://codesandbox.io/) is a free online service with limited resources.
 For optimal performance and more control,  it is recommended to run the sample locally.

 - [hello-classification-sample](https://codesandbox.io/p/devbox/openvino-node-hello-classification-sample-djl893)

+## Build From Sources

+For more details, refer to the [OpenVINO™ JavaScript API Developer Documentation](https://github.com/openvinotoolkit/openvino/blob/master/src/bindings/js/docs/README.md#openvino-node-package-developer-documentation)

+## Contributing

+We welcome contributions!
+Please read our [Contributing Guide](https://github.com/openvinotoolkit/openvino/blob/master/src/bindings/js/node/CONTRIBUTING.md) to learn how you can get involved.

 ## See Also